The Profession and Parenting: Strategies for Making It Work - Alison Gardiner-Shires

 Maintain communication: Communication is important for our relationship.
 Mark and I talk on the phone multiple times a day.
 Whether it be little things, catching up or important conversations, the phone is literally our lifeline.
 Also, Mark, A.J. and I do video chat every single day during the baseball season.

 Be present: I have created strict boundaries between home and work and do my best to adhere to them.
 For example, I do my best not to check emails when I am at home.
 Also, I don’t teach summer classes because that is time Mark, A.J. and I get to spend together to break up baseball season.

 BOC: What is your greatest achievement as an Athletic Trainer?

 AG: I get incredible joy from working with all my patients on a daily basis.
 It’s so rewarding and fulfilling to help others overcome mental and physical aspects of injury.

 BOC: What is the best part of your day?

 Every morning when A.J. runs into our room to say good morning and give us hugs.
 He wakes up with such joy, love and positive energy every single day … it’s incredible and inspires me to do the same.

 BOC: What advice would you give a fellow Athletic Trainer who might be struggling balancing their career and parenting?

 AG: Focus on what works, not what doesn’t.
 I would especially say talk to and learn from other working parents.
 Have one or more working parent mentors/friends that you can go to for strategies and support.
 Engage with other working parents – whether it via social media, colleagues or people you meet.
 Support is there for you.
 Often, we think our challenges are unique, when in fact we all share struggles and have similar obstacles.
 Lastly, but maybe the biggest for me, know what’s critical to you so you aren’t stretched thin in all aspects of your life.

-This article was originally featured in 2018 fall “Cert
+This article was originally featured in 2018 winter “Cert